Zinnia Companion Plants: Enhancing Biodiversity

 Yes, zinnias and marigolds can be planted together as they make excellent companions.

-Marigolds help repel pests and attract beneficial insects, while zinnias attract pollinators and provide a vibrant visual contrast.
+Marigolds help repel pests and attract beneficial insects, while zinnias attract pollinators and provide a beautiful visual contrast.

 This combination can enhance the health and beauty of your garden while promoting a thriving ecosystem.